As I say, Rush Limbaugh executing assigned host duties flawlessly.

 Everything Cruz was doing was legal.

-It was above board, but it was portrayed as Cruz is the villain, and here's Trump and what he wants, and will he get it?
+It was above board, but it was portrayed as Cruz is the villain.

 And if he doesn't, will they block it?

-And that's became the news.
+And that became the news.

 And therefore, the substance of Trump policies never got covered because it wasn't what interested the media.

-So, going forward, which story will the media find more interesting?
+So going forward, which story will the media find more interesting?

 Trump's or Hillary's?